Radiation City: History

 Radiation City was initially composed of Lizzy Ellison and her boyfriend Cameron Spies, adding drummer Randy Bemrose for their second show, and bassist Matt Rafferty for their third.
 Their debut album The Hands That Take You was originally released in February 2011 on Ellison and Spies own cassette-only label Apes Tapes.
 After garnering interest through their live shows, they were picked up by the record label Tender Loving Empire and the album was re-released nationally on September 27, 2011.
 Time called this debut release "charmingly evocative".
 After the addition of multi-instrumentalist Patti King they followed their debut up with the Cool Nightmare EP released on April 10, 2012.
 A music video was recorded for the song "Find it of Use" from this release.
 Their second full-length album, Animals in the Median was released on May 21, 2013 to positive reviews.
 In 2015, Radiation City signed to Polyvinyl Record Co. and announced their third full-length album, Synesthetica.
 The album was released on February 12, 2016.

 The band broke up in November 2016.

 On June 22, 2018, the band released a final 6-track EP titled Coda.

+A post to the band's Instagram page on January 23, 2024 announced a reunion show, to be played at Mississippi Studios on June 21, 2024.